-Elda is an abandoned mansion in New York that was constructed by David Abercrombie, who had founded the Abercrombie Company, an upscale clothing and outdoor company in 1892.
-The Abercrombie Company became the Abercrombie & Fitch Company in 1904.
+Elda is an abandoned mansion in New York that was constructed by David Abercrombie, founded in 1892 as an outfitter for the elite outdoorsman.

 Fitch desired to expand the company to appeal to the general public, while Abercrombie wanted to continue selling professional gear to professional outdoorsmen.
 8 In 1907, Abercrombie sold his share in the company to Fitch 1 and established the David T. Abercrombie Company.
 9

 On September 6, 1916, Abercrombie was commissioned with the rank of Major in the Quartermaster Reserve Corps for the looming world war.
 1 He sold his business and began his military career, where he trained reserve officers for active duty.
 Abercrombie was then called to active duty on July 30, 1917, where he was an officer in charge of the Packing Division of the New York Depot for the Army.
 He became in charge of thousands of civilian employees who produced 6,000 packages per day for the military.